 Acknowledgments: These field works were funded by the National Science Foundation (EAR‐0924142; EAR-0716507; EAR-0446699), National Geographic Society (NGS 5527-95), Chinese National and Natural Science Foundation.

 The Inner Mongolian Autonomous Region has several important localities (basins) of Miocene or Pliocene in age.
 Work in these basins allows us an excellent sense of how vertebrates evolved during those times.
 By establishing a series of mammal faunas, we can demonstrate exactly how various mammals evolved through time.
+This image is an exposure of the Tunggur Formation at Tairum Nor locality.

 The shovel-tusked elephant, Platybelodon grangeri Osborn, 1931, is perhaps the best known, certainly the most charismatic, mammal from the Tunggur fauna.
 The lower tusk to the right is compared to an actual shovel to the left.
 How this shovel-like tusk was used is still being debated.